|Tyranny of the Stars by Robert Brookes.|

 "Father Czanis?"
 The sound of a woman's voice from the crematorium's entrance sends a jolt of movement through his narrow frame.
 Hastily scrambling to his feet, the old priest wipes again at his face and tries to turn himself aside so as to hide his shame.
 He can see the silhouette of a woman in a short cloak stepping into view, backlit by the brighter, multi-colored light shed through stained-glass windows of the cathedral beyond the crematorium.

 "I'm sorry if I've come at an inopportune time," the visitor apologizes, her boots clicking with measured rhythm on the floor as she approaches.
-Father Czanis notices her bouncing curls of shoulder-length hair, dusky skin, a charcoal gray cloak and buttoned vest, black breaches and riding boots.
-A cane clicks between each step, its cap a glossy black dragon's head reflecting candlelight; Fine clothing, good posture, a noble's bearing.
+Father Czanis notices her short bob of dark hair, pale skin, a charcoal gray cloak and buttoned vest, black breaches and riding boots.
+A cane clicks between each step, its cap a glossy black dragon's head reflecting candlelight; Fine clothing, good posture, a noble's bearing and Chelish features.

 "Yes," is all he can muster in response with an apparent fatigue.
 While the old priest appreciates the distraction for what it is, he can't bring himself to focus entirely on whatever this noblewoman wants of him.
 His mind is still in the incinerator, still wrapped in smoke and regret.